UMass Boston

 If you have researchers who use the core’s services you may receive email requests from researchers wishing to join your group.
 The request email will have specific instructions on how to approve the request.
 In case you are interested in the process, we have pasted instructions below.
 If you would prefer to delegate these notifications/approvals to a financial manager, please email iLab Support with your financial manager’s name & email.

-• You will use your iLab credentials to login.
+• Use your iLab credentials to log in

 • Once logged in, look for the link in the left hand menu that says 'my groups'.
 Hover-over and select your lab.